adgayle/aws-saa-study-guide/saa.md

     * Transparent assignment of cost for clear expenditure allocation
     * Use managed services to reduce cost of ownership
     * Trade capital expense for operating expense
-    * Benefit from the economies of scaale (in short use the cloud)
+    * Benefit from the economies of scale (in short use the cloud)
     * Stop spending on data center operations (see economies of scale)
     * Definition
         * Match supply to demand (serverless, autoscaling)